futtta/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.30 =
+* avoid error logging when both description and title are not set
+* improve shortcode output sanitization to prevent possible Authenticated Stored Cross-Site Scripting as reported by Muhammad Yudha
+* tested with WordPress 7.0 (beta)

 = 1.7.29 =
 * updated "tested up to" string to confirm LYTE is still alive